bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Introduction-to-React-for-Complete.md

 > A_ `<div>`_, on the other hand, can be written as_ `<div />`_or_`<div></div>`_.
 > The difference is that in the first syntax version there is no way to include anything in the_ `<div />`_._

 ### Fix the errors in the code editor so that it is valid JSX and successfully transpiles.
-Make sure you don’t change any of the content — you only need to close tags where they are needed.
+Make sure you don't change any of the content — you only need to close tags where they are needed.

     const JSX = (
       <div>